FakeShell/bootman/README.md

   -d  --dpi=N            Overrides the DPI
-  -h, --help             Print this message and exit -v, --verbose          Enable more detailed logging output on STDERR -V, --version          Print the furios-recovery version and exit
+  -h, --help             Print this message and exit -v, --verbose          Enable more detailed logging output on STDERR -V, --version          Print the bootman version and exit
 ```

-For an example configuration file, see [furios-recovery].
+For an example configuration file, see [bootman].

 # Development